The Dark Backward: Home media

-The film was released theatrically on July 26, 1991.
-In March 1992, the film was released on videocassette and laserdisc by RCA/Columbia.
-Sony Pictures Home Entertainment released a special edition DVD on August 21, 2007.
+The film was released on VHS in the United States by RCA/Columbia Pictures Home Video in 1992.
+Sony Pictures Home Entertainment later released a special edition DVD on October 3, 2007.

 Reception

 Box office

-The Dark Backward performed extremely poorly during its limited run, making only $28,654.
+The Dark Backward grossed only $28,654 in North America.

 Critical response

-The film received mostly negative reviews upon its release.
-It received a 45% approval rating at Rotten Tomatoes based on 11 reviews (five positive, six negative).
-Janet Maslin of the New York Times criticized the film's silly story, poor acting and grotesque scenes, calling the film a confused David Lynch wanna-be that "concentrates only on stomach-turning trivia and on the kind of exaggeratedly stupid behavior that amounts to directorial condescension" and "the film's efforts to say something about success and its capriciousness never succeed in rising above an elbow-in-the-ribs obviousness."
-Scott Weinberg of eFilmCritic.com gave the film a rating of 1.5 out of 5 saying it "tries way too hard to be a cult classic, which probably explains why it's not one."
+Janet Maslin of The New York Times stated, "The Dark Backward concentrates only on stomach-turning trivia and on the kind of exaggeratedly stupid behavior that amounts to directorial condescension. […] The film's efforts to say something about success and its capriciousness never succeed in rising above an elbow-in-the-ribs obviousness."
+Maslin opined that Judd Nelson "gives the film's best performance, which is not to say anything pleasant about the others."